-(c) A motion to amend or to substitute another application must be accompanied by an amendment adding the claims in question to the application concerned if such claims are not already in that application.

-- (d) All proper motions as specified in paragraph (a) of this rule, or of a similar character, will be transmitted to and considered by the primary examiner without oral argument, except that consideration of a motion to dissolve will be deferred to final hearing before a Board of Patent Interferences where the motion urges unpatentability of a count to one or more parties which would be reviewable at final hearing under rule 258(a) and such unpatentability is urged against a patentee or has been ruled upon by the Board of Appeals or by a court in ex parte proceedings.
+- (c) A motion to amend under paragraph (a) (2) of this rule or to substitute another application or declare an additional interference under paragraph (a) (3) of this rule must be accompanied by an amendment adding claims corresponding to the proposed counts to the application concerned if such claims are not already in that application.
+The motion must also request the benefit of a prior application as provided for under paragraph (a) (4) of this rule if the party concerned expects to be accorded such benefit. - (d) All proper motions as specified in paragraph (a) of this rule, or of a similar character, will be transmitted to and considered by the primary examiner without oral argument, except that consideration of a motion to dissolve will be deferred to final hearing before a Board of Patent Interferences where the motion urges unpatentability of a count to one or more parties which would be reviewable at final hearing under rule 258(a) and such unpatentability is urged against a patentee or has been ruled upon by the Board of Appeals or by a court in ex parte proceedings.
 Also consideration of a motion to add or remove the names of one or more inventors may be deferred to final hearing if such motion is filed after the times for taking testimony have been set.
-Requests for reconsideration will not be entertained. - (e) In the determination of a motion to dissolve an interference between an application and a patent, the prior art of record in the patent file may be referred to for the purpose of constraing the issue. - (f) Upon the granting of a motion to amend and the adoption of the claims by the other parties within a time specified, or upon the granting of a motion to substitute another application, and after the expiration of the time for filling any new preliminary statements, a patent interference examiner shall redeclare the interference or shall declare such other interferences as may be necessary to include said claims.
+Requests for reconsideration will not be entertained. - (e) In the determination of a motion to dissolve an interference between an application and a patent, the prior art of record in the patent file may be referred to for the purpose of construing the issue. - (f) Upon the granting of a motion to amend and the adoption of the claims by the other parties within a time specified, or upon the granting of a motion to substitute another application, and after the expiration of the time for filing any new preliminary statements, a patent interference examiner shall redeclare the interference or shall declare such other interferences as may be necessary to include said claims.
 A preliminary statement as to the added claims need not be filed if a party states that he intends to rely on the original statement and such a declaration as to added claims need not be signed or sworn to by the inventor in person.
-A second time for filling motions will not be set and subsequent motions with respect to matters which have been once considered by the primary examiner will not be considered.
+A second time for filing motions will not be set and subsequent motions with respect to matters which have been once considered by the primary examiner will not be considered.